 Autogas is cleaner than conventional fuels.
 Compared with gasoline fueled vehicles, Propane typically has around 20% less ozone forming potential (a measure of its tendency to generate photochemical smog, which causes cancer and respiratory problems), at least 15% lower greenhouse gas emissions, and up to 80% less toxic emissions.

 Feedback from those already using autogas vehicles includes less maintenance, minimized pilferage, lesser engine vibration and comparable power output and torque with gasoline engines.

 Autogas is priced lower than gasoline.

 How safe is it to use Autogas?

 Autogas is non-toxic.
 Leaks can be detected because an odorant is added to the fuel as a safety measure.
-In addition to this, its fuel line systems are fitted with safety devices and shut-off valves that function automatically when the fuel line raptures.
+In addition to this, its fuel line systems are fitted with safety devices and shut-off valves that function automatically if the fuel line ever ruptures.

 Autogas cylinders are also manufactured with a device that shuts off the filling process when the tank reaches 80% of its liquid capacity.
 Its vehicle tanks are made from carbon steel and are 20 times more puncture resistant than a typical gasoline tank.
 Many of those who have used Autogas claim it is safer than gasoline.